-4.11.9 System details
+4.12.9 System details

-- Unique Booking Reference Number - Time booking received

-- Caller identification - 4.11.10 Any special instructions that the crew may require to support the patients journey such as; - Request a male or female crew member (for acceptable reasons) - Infection Status (Patient has been recently treated, or is currently being treated for an infectious disease such as norovirus, MRSA, C Diff) - Patient requires a continuous supply of oxygen (% or litres) - Patient has pumps/drips and drains which must not be disconnected during the journey - Terminally ill patient requiring rapid journey at Short Notice - Do Not Attempt Cardio Pulmonary Resuscitation (DNACPR) - Bariatric patient requiring specialist equipment - Psychiatric patient requiring support or anyone assessed as not suitable to transfer with others - Patient requires any major complex support during the journey such as spinal injury management,
+- Unique Booking Reference Number - Time booking received - Caller identification - 4.12.10 Any special instructions that the crew may require to support the patients journey such as; - Request a male or female crew member (for acceptable reasons) - Infection Status (Patient has been recently treated, or is currently being treated for an infectious disease such as norovirus, MRSA, C Diff) - Patient requires a continuous supply of oxygen (% or litres) - Patient has pumps/drips and drains which must not be disconnected during the journey - Terminally ill patient requiring rapid journey at short notice - Do Not Attempt Cardio Pulmonary Resuscitation (DNACPR) - Bariatric patient requiring specialist equipment - Psychiatric patient requiring support or anyone assessed as not suitable to transfer with others - Patient requires any major complex support during the journey such as spinal injury management,

-4.12 Journey Cancellation
+4.13 Journey Cancellation

-- 4.12.1 Where a bookings is cancelled due to the Provider failing to collect a patient on time: - The cancellation shall be treated as a no cost cancellation. - The booking will be classified as "Cancelled due to late transport" or other such category as the Commissioner may request. - 4.12.2 Booked transportation may be cancelled without penalty by the Provider in the event that: - The Provider is a Category 1 or 2 Responder (as defined by the Civil Contingencies Act 2004) and is required to reallocate resources to temporarily support a major incident; or - The Provider is not a Category 1 or 2 Responder (as defined by the Civil Contingencies Act 2004) and is requested by the Commissioner to reallocate resources to temporarily support a major incident. - 4.12.3 In the event of a major incident the Provider must liaise with the commissioner prior to cancelling any patient journeys on mass. - 4.12.4 The decision to cancel must not be solely made by the Provider this needs to be done conjunction with the Commissioners - 4.12.5 The Provider will advise the Commissioner of any perceived severe weather conditions, and its effects on the provision of the Services.
-The Provider's Operations Manager, following prior discussions with the Commissioner and the renal unit or oncology department may arrange to cancel any pre-booked Enhanced Priority Patients journeys in these circumstances (e.g. very heavy snowfall) with the safety of both staff and patients in mind. - 4.12.6 The provider will update the Commissioner with the number of journeys that will be cancelled and the units/departments affected. - 4.12.7 The Provider will provide a detailed business continuity/contingency plan to demonstrate the resilience of the service. - 4.12.8 In the event of a Provider cancellation of an accepted booking, for reasons other than those detailed in clause 4.12.9, the Commissioner shall be entitled to make alternative transportation arrangements for eligible patients and/or eligible escorts at the Provider's cost - 4.12.9 Cancellation Codes - Double Booking
+- 4.13.1 Where a bookings is cancelled due to the Provider failing to collect a patient on time: - The cancellation shall be treated as a no cost cancellation. - The booking will be classified as "Cancelled due to late transport" or other such category as the Commissioner may request. - 4.13.2 Booked transportation may be cancelled without penalty by the Provider in the event that: - The Provider is a Category 1 or 2 Responder (as defined by the Civil Contingencies Act 2004) and is required to reallocate resources to temporarily support a major incident; or - The Provider is not a Category 1 or 2 Responder (as defined by the Civil Contingencies Act 2004) and is requested by the Commissioner to reallocate resources to temporarily support a major incident. - 4.13.3 In the event of a major incident the Provider must liaise with the commissioner prior to cancelling any patient journeys. - 4.13.4 The decision to cancel the service must not be solely made by the Provider this needs to be done conjunction with the Commissioners - 4.13.5 The Provider will advise the Commissioner of any perceived severe weather conditions, and its effects on the provision of the Services. - 4.13.6 The Provider will provide a detailed business continuity/contingency plan to demonstrate the resilience of the service. - 4.13.7 In the event of a Provider cancellation of an accepted booking, for reasons other than those detailed in point 4.12.9, the Commissioner shall be entitled to make alternative transportation arrangements for eligible patients and/or eligible escorts at the Provider's cost

+4.13.8 Cancellation Codes

+- Double Booking

 - Department Closed

 - Patient on Holiday

 - Weather conditions

 - Cancelled by transport Provider

 - Patient making own way

 - Patient refused to attend

 - Patient too ill to travel

 - Patient admitted/in hospital

 - Patient Deceased

 - Treatment finished

 - Cancelled by hospital

 - Cancelled by patient/carer

 - Cancelled by GP

 - Attending another appointment

 - Incorrect booking

 - Aborted inwards journey

 - Wrong patient address

-- Too late for appointment

-4.13 Transportation: Aborted journeys
+4.14 Aborted journeys